walterg7/walterg7.github.io/_posts/homelab/active-directory/2025-03-22-sysmon-deployment.md

 ![4](/assets/img/cyberlab/active-directory/sysmon-deployment/4.png){: width="800" height="400" }

-Right click on the page and save as sysmonconfig.xml i
+Right click on the page and save as sysmonconfig.xml

 Save it in the Sysmon directory (the extracted zip)